pnkraemer/probdiffeq/docs/benchmarks/odefilters_only.md

 ```

 For zeroth-order Taylor series, the choice between dynamic and non-dynamic solvers is fairly irrelevant (the non-dynamic solver seems to have a sliiiiiight edge over the dynamic solver, but that is not very apparent).
-For first-order Taylor series, dynamic calibration helps with low-order solvers and low precision and non-dynamic calibration is better in all other settings.
+For first-order Taylor series, non-dynamic calibration is better, but the difference is minimal for low-order methods and low precision.

 ### Should I use a filter or a smoother?